1. Seek emergency care

 2. Inject Epinephrine Immediately

-Otherwise, if the person carries an epinephrine shot or one is available:
+Otherwise, if the person carries an epinephrine shot -- it's a good idea to always carry two shots -- and one is available:

 - Inject epinephrine if the person is unable to.